sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *Filter-Id Attribute (locally configured ACL)*:
 ACL’s sent using Filter-Id need to be pre-configured on the switch.
 On receiving an Access-Accept packet with Filter-Id containing ACL name with direction, the specified ACL is applied on the port.
 This ACL can be of any type; ipv4, ipv6 or MAC.
 Any existing static ACLs on the port are removed and the new ACL is applied prior to authorizing the port to 802.1X.
 When the 802.1X session terminates, the pre-existing ACLs are restored to the port.
 If both a Filter-ID and a Cisco AV-Pair (26) containing a DACL are present in the Access Accept, the Access Accept is treated as an Access-Reject.

-*CiscoSecure-Defined-ACL attribute-value pair*:
-This attribute uses Named ACL’s configured on the RADIUS Server.
-CiscoSecure-Defined-ACL attribute-value pair can be set with the RADIUS Cisco-AV-Pair vendor-specific attributes (VSAs).
-This pair specifies the name of the Downloadable ACL on the RADIUS server with the “ACL-Name” attribute.
-On receiving CiscoSecure-Defined-ACL attribute, a new Access-Request, with UserName as “ACL-Name” is sent to RADIUS server, to which RADIUS responds with Access-Accept containing Rules in the ACL Set <ACL-Name> of CiscoSecure-Defined-ACL as individual Cisco AV Pair attributes.
-If there is no response to the 2nd Access-Request or if an Access-Reject is received, the client is Rejected.
-Individual Cisco AVPs containing individual ACL rules can be sent in Access-Accept along with CiscoSecure-Defined-ACL AVP.
-All the rules/ACLs are applied on the port.
-Also, the rules downloaded as part of the second Access-Request are stored (cached) in a DB on the DUT till there is at least one client (on any port) using (configured with) that ACL.
-The “ACL-Name” has to be compliant with ACL naming convention as defined by SONiC.

 For each client session, one ACL of each type (IPv4, IPv6) is supported.
-Prior to applying an ACL sent from RADIUS server, if any ACL’s were configured, they are removed and DACL’s are applied to the port.
-In case of the last session termination on a port, the removed static ACL’s are restored to the port after deleting the DACL’s.
+Prior to applying an ACL sent from RADIUS server, if any static ACL’s were configured, they are operationally removed and Dynamic ACL’s are applied to the port.
+In case of the last session termination on a port, the removed static ACL’s are restored to the port after deleting the Dynamic ACL’s.

 #### 3.3.2.6 ACL naming convention